ArneBachmann/tagsplorer/README.md

     - Most operations only modify the configuration file, updating its integrated timestamp

     - Only search operations require an up-to-date index.
-If a time skew between the configuration file's timestamp and the interned configuration inside the index is detected, the index and all timestamps is updated by re-indexing all files.
+If a time skew between the configuration file's timestamp and the copy of the configuration file inside the index is detected, the index and all timestamps is updated by re-indexing all files.

 - The implementation of the simple switch for `case_sensitive` raised quite a lot of semantic questions.
 For one, should file extensions be treated differently from file names, and is there a benefit of ignoring case for extensions, but not for the actual names?
 Probably not.
 Secondly, if we store data case-normalized in the index, we lose the relationship to the actual writings of the indexed folder names, which might cause problems.
 This would only occur on a case_sensitive file system with `case_sensitive` set to `false`.
 As a conclusion, we might need to separate storage of tag dirs from other tags or file extensions, or modify search operation to case-normalize instead of doing this in the index, which would slow down the program.
 Current conclusion: Tough, would need mapping from case-normalized to actual naming on filesystem, or lower() comparisons all over the place :-( to be delayed